saulpierotti/markdown_notebook/DRD.md

 * DNA methilation islands have a terminology such as shelf, shore, open sea, north and south (upstrean and downstream) in relation with a real island
 	* The methilation level of shores seems more correlated with gene expression than the island itself
 	* In general, one element of a CpG region (i.e. its shore) is considered a functional unit and it is expected to be coherently methylated
+* HumanMethylation27 BeadChip was the first Infinium array
-* The first chips had 27K probes, more or less one in each CpG island, while newer ones have 450K probes
+	* It had 27K probes, more or less one in each CpG island
+	* It had only Infinium I chemistry
+* HumanMethylation450 BeadChip has 450K probes
 	* For each island I have a bead for the island, for the shore, the shelf, the open sea
+	* It has both Infinium I and Infinium II probes
+	* Infinium I is mostly used in CpG islands (CGIs), while Infinium II in intergenic regions
+	* In a single chip 12 samples can be run in parallel
-* The last chip, the Infinium methylation EPIC, has 850k probes
+* The last chip, the HumanMethylationEPIC, has 850k probes
 	* It contains also probes outside CpG islands, non-CpG methylated sites in stem cells (CHH sites), differentially methylated sites in tumors, FANTOM5 (functional annotation of mammals project) enhancers, ENCODE enhancers and open chromatine, DNAse hypersensitive sites, miRNA promoters
 	* It retains 90% of the probes in the Human Methylation 450k beadchip
+	* It has Infinium I and II chemistry
 * Bisulphite conversion: I can deaminate only non-metilated cytosines to uracil
 	* The methyl group protects cytosine from deamination
 	* PCR does not reatin methylation patterns so I cannot amplify my sample!